subquery/subql/docs/create/mapping.md

 # Mapping

-Mappings functions define how chain data is transformed in to the optimised GraphQL entities that we have previously defined in teh `schema.graphql` file.
+Mapping functions define how chain data is transformed into the optimised GraphQL entities that we have previously defined in the `schema.graphql` file.

 Mappings are written in a subset of TypeScript called AssemblyScript which can be compiled to WASM (WebAssembly).
 - Mappings are defined in the `src/mappings` directory and are exported as a function